Climate and Average Weather Year Round in Reading Massachusetts, United States

 Reading experiences significant seasonal variation in the perceived humidity.

 The muggier period of the year lasts for 3.3 months, from June 10 to September 20, during which time the comfort level is muggy, oppressive, or miserable at least 10% of the time.
-The muggiest day of the year is July 30, with muggy conditions 39% of the time.
+The month with the most muggy days in Reading is July, with 10.5 days that are muggy or worse.

 Humidity Comfort Levels in Reading